Thomas L. Friedman Official Biography

 Thomas Loren Friedman was born in Minneapolis, Minnesota, on July 20, 1953, and grew up in the middle-class Minneapolis suburb of St. Louis Park.
 He is the son of Harold and Margaret Friedman.
 He has two older sisters, Shelley and Jane.

-Harold Friedman was vice president of a ball bearing company, United Bearing, started by a friend.
+Harold Friedman was vice president of a ball bearing company, United Bearing, started by a friend after World War II.
 Margaret Friedman, who served in the U.S. Navy in World War II and studied home economics at the University of Wisconsin, was a housewife and a part-time bookkeeper.
 Harold Friedman died of a heart attack in 1973, when Tom was nineteen years old.
 Margaret Friedman, who was also a Senior Life Master championship bridge player, died in 2008.

 Fun fact: St. Louis Park was immortalized in the 2009 Coen brothers movie, A Serious Man.
 Friedman, Ethan and Joel Coen, Senator Al Franken, political scientist Norman J. Ornstein, NFL football coach Marc Trestman, and Harvard University philosopher Michael J. Sandel all grew up in or near St. Louis Park in the 1960s—and most of them went to St. Louis Park High School and the local Hebrew school.
-(The Coen brothers once observed that it reminded them of the small town in Transylvania where all the vampires came from.)
+The Coen brothers once compared St. Louis Park to the small region in Hungary that had produced numerous nuclear physicists and Draculas.

 From an early age, Friedman, whose father often brought him to the golf course for a round after work, wanted to be a professional golfer.
 He was captain of the St. Louis Park High golf team; at the 1970 U.S. Open at Hazeltine National Golf Club, he caddied for Chi Chi Rodriquez, who came in 27th.
 That, alas, was as close as Friedman would get to professional golf.
 In high school, however, he developed two other passions that would define his life from then on: the Middle East and journalism.
 It was a visit to Israel with his parents during Christmas vacation in 1968–69 that stirred his interest in the Middle East, and it was his high school journalism teacher, Hattie Steinberg, who inspired in him a love of reporting and newspapers.
 On January 9, 2001, after Steinberg's death, Friedman celebrated her in his New York Times column: